frankvdh/PdfLinedTables/README.md

 This project is designed to make it easy to extract tabular information from PDF files, where the table cells are delineated by vertical and horizontal graphic lines.
 The specific motivation is to extract tables from the aip.net.nz website, which come in a variety of layouts.
+Hearing that this is useful to people also motivates me... please do email me at drifter.frank@gmail.com if you find this useful.

 A table is extracted from a PDF document to an ArrayList of String arrays.
 Each row of the table is contained in a String array.
 The graphic lines in the PDF